-This next phase deep dives into who are local stakeholders to bring on board, connect with, and engage with on the project.
+In this next phase Social Life with work with partners to deep dive and engage with residents, we will also identify the local stakeholders to bring on board, connect with, and engage with on the project.
 This may be individual community leaders, community organisation or networks.
 We will bring in service design engagement techniques to deeply engage and help the design team think differently about the project.

-Output: Local stakeholder list and establishing relevant partnerships
+Output: Local stakeholder list and the establishment of relevant partnerships.